Nervous Night (album): Awards

-On October 7, 1994, Nervous Night achieved 2x platinum certification status around the world, selling in excess of 2 million copies in the United States.

 On September 5, 1986, The Hooters appeared on the 1986 MTV Video Music Awards, where they were nominated in the category of Best New Artist in a Video for "And We Danced."
 They performed two songs on the show, "And We Danced" and "Nervous Night."

-Rolling Stone named The Hooters the Best New Band of the Year for 1986.

 At Billboard's 8th Annual Video Music Conference on November 22, 1986, the film Nervous Night won two awards: Best Concert Performance for the "Where Do the Children Go" video and Best Long-Form Program.

-The Hooters also placed in five categories in Billboards Top 100 of 1986: